-#1.
-The deal is the deal.
+#1 The deal is the deal

-#3.
-Never open the package.
+#3 Never open the package

 1. Productize Your Service

-For individuals and micro-teams, the “product” is likely to be niche knowledge: consulting, training, coaching, speaking, writing, technical solutions, representation, or information.
+For individuals and small teams, the “product” is likely to be niche knowledge: Consulting, training, coaching, speaking, writing, technical solutions, representation, or information.

 2. Repeat and Refine